 I was amazed at how well the rubber hand illusion worked.
-In this experiment the fingers of the rubber hand are stroked synchronously with the real hand [hidden from view].
+In this experiment, the fingers of the rubber hand are stroked synchronously with the real hand [hidden from view].
 You see the rubber hand in place of your own.
-As the illusion kicked in I began to feel strong connection with the fake rubber-hand.
-I felt the unnerving sensation that the rubber hand was infact, my own hand, and always had been.
+It took a long time for me but as the illusion kicked in I began to feel a strong connection with the fake rubber-hand.
+I felt the unnerving sensation that the rubber hand was in fact, my own hand, and always had been.
 It felt that at any moment I could start to move the hand.
 It started to feel heavy, and this made my arm start to ache.

 To be honest, before I tried this I was slightly sceptical of this experiment, I was not convinced that the effect could be strong, total, or convincing’.
 For me there were several stages; a weirdness at the beginning, where I thought nothing more was going to happen; this then increases as your real hand starts to feel very odd.
 Then there is a drifting and an odd numbness as you begin to connect with the rubber-hand, this connection then becomes strong, and even remains if visual contact is broken with the hand briefly.

 I had an idea to try a wooden hand, and this worked surprisingly well.
 It made me feel as if my hand was shiny hard and smooth.
 This left me wanting to push this experiment further; What happened if you swapped the hand for a modified hand during the experiment, used fewer fingers or increasingly abstracted the hand progressively?
 Or used a hand with just 3 fingers or a beast hand with hair and claws?
 Lizzi Lewis brought a set of other hands made with rubber gloves and with different textures which she uses as part of her research.